 A recent development in online slots games has seen the introduction of the ‘Multi-Way’ pay system.
 The Multi-Way system is offered by all the major online slot providers but we believe that it was first introduced by IGT.
 In Multi-Way games, rather than using defined paylines, any 2 or 3 - depending on the game - matching symbols anywhere on adjacent reels starting from the left side of the screen results in a win.
 This is the equivalent of 243 paylines where 3 symbols are required and 1043 where 2 symbols are required.

-As with some card games, a Wild symbol on a slots machine can count as any symbol on the reels.
+As with some card games, a Wild symbol when you play online casino slots machine can count as any symbol on the reels.
 This means that even though the symbol doesn’t match, it is considered to and can be considered a different symbol on different paylines (if the Wild symbol happens to fall in a position where it is on multiple paylines).
 Often Wild symbols will associate a multiplier to the standard win making the combination worth more if it involves a Wild symbol.
-Sometime the multiplier is fix and for other game the multiplier is randomly decided at the end of the spin.
+Sometimes the multiplier is fixed and for other games the multiplier is randomly decided at the end of the spin.